7Mon·

 Then, of course, there is insurance, as the need to insure against such events will increase.
 The insurance business model is based on calculating risks and then setting a price.
 If the risks increase, the price rises - and so does the need for insurance.

 Why take the risk of a single insurance company when you can rely on the supplier in the background?
 Cash flow and profit have been growing at double-digit rates p.a. for 5 years.
 Sales growth is estimated at 7.5 %.
 All this with high sales stability.
-A very interesting growth stock in my view, which could be picked up in the next correction.
+Very interesting growth stock from my point of view, which could be picked up in the next correction.

 Impact 2: Rise in sea level